nmfs-opensci/NOAA-quarto-simple/README.md

 * Turn on GitHub Actions under Settings > Actions > General
 <img width="719" alt="image" src="https://user-images.githubusercontent.com/2545978/196808404-0c075fcf-db03-4516-88dd-3143b9fca475.png">

 * Edit the repo description and Readme to add a link to the webpage.
-When you edit the description, you will see the link url in the url box or you can click on the Actions tab or the  Settings > Pages page to find the url.
+When you edit the description, you will see the link url in the url box or you can click on the Actions tab or the  Settings > Pages page to find the url to the Quarto website
-Quarto website

 ## Customize